Cray-HPE/canu/docs/report_network_firmware.md

 Errors
 ------------------------------------------------------------------
 192.168.1.4     - HTTP Error.
-Check that this IP is an Aruba switch, or check the username and password
+Check that the IP, username, or password

 Summary
 ------------------------------------------------------------------